 “Mommy, why doesn’t the UPS truck come anymore?
 Do they still deliver packages?”
 What do you mean?
 “It was the Amazon Prime truck that delivered the last 2 times.”
 Oh I see.
 Why do you think Amazon would send an Amazon Prime truck to deliver their packages instead of UPS?
 “So they can get more … Continue reading The Power of a Good Question

 The best thing you can teach your child

 My daughter shared with some friends we had for dinner about the cupcake business she and her best friend started.
 A week earlier, they had set up a stand in front of the house and had made a small fortune (to them) selling the cupcakes.
 Our friends, wanting to encourage my daughter’s entrepreneurial spirit, said … Continue reading The best thing you can teach your child

 Starting sometime in middle school, I began to understand the idea of social awkwardness (didn't we all?).
 There are a few people (you know them when you see them) who have reached adulthood and have yet to grasp the idea.
 My husband always jokes that he wishes he could be one of them because they … Continue reading Embracing the awkward conversation

-In Simon Sinek's book, Start with Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
-This leads to uninspired customers who are left having to … Continue reading What is your educational “Why”?
+In Simon Sinek's book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
+This leads to uninspired customers who are left having to evaluate … Continue reading What is your educational “Why”?